olga12401/Azure_Data_Factories/README.md

 15. Copy behavior = Merge files.
 This is the command to combine my files into one.
 16. In File extension to choose .csv (tipe new file in container 'input')
 17. Debug
-18. Check results in the storage
+18. Check result in the storage

 ![image](https://github.com/olga12401/Azure_Data_Factories/assets/86374953/d10e86cd-3519-4461-ab96-5d160fc11651)